bejaeger/DeepLIFTExploration/README.md

 # In the main DeepLIFTforHEP directory:
 source setup.sh # defines a few aliases and env variables
 # pull docker image uploaded docker image
-pullimg # pull latest container from gitlab
+pullimg # pull latest container from gitlab with ATLAS Open Data included (takes a while)
 # this runs the alias: 'docker pull gitlab-registry.cern.ch/bejaeger/deepliftforhep'
 # you might need to execute docker as superuser with sudo: 'sudo docker ...'
 runcont # runs the container